ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

 //Subclassing our Car model from 'Model' (Vapors magic model object) final class Car: Model {

-    //Vapor uses 'Node' as their Model id's.
+    //Vapor uses 'Node' as their Model ids.
 This is the datatype that they use to make lookup and look at the primary key in the DB's. var id:Node?

     var name:String